abhinay-sunny/ShuffleAuto/README.md

 # ShuffleAuto
-Automatically Shuffle Images, blocks etc..
+Jquery Plugin to Automatically Shuffle Images, blocks etc..
 What Not!!!